Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 Some noteworthy observations:

 - OpenAI's gpt-4o-2024-05-13 was the only model where the markdown and JSON results were close.
-Using JSON only dropped the score by 0.3 percent, a difference which is within the margin of error for 5 trials.
+Using JSON only dropped the score by 0.4 percent, a difference which is within the margin of error for 5 trials.
 - The use of OpenAI's new strict mode offered no improvement as compared to non-strict JSON.
-Of course, both JSON results were well below the markdown result.
+Both JSON results were well below the markdown result.
 - The results from Sonnet and DeepSeek Coder suffered the worst harm from JSON wrapping.

 ## Syntax errors